jiahao42/jiahao42.github.io/index.md

 I am currently a Ph.D. candidate in the Department of Computer Science, Univeristy of Virginia.
 I am advised by [Prof. Yonghwi Kwon](https://yonghwi-kwon.github.io) and my research interest lies in Software Security and Programming Language.

-Previously, I spent three years (2014-2017) in Beijing, China and one year (2017-2018) in Halmstad, Sweden.
+Previously, I spent three years (2014-2017) in Beijing, China, and one year (2017-2018) in Halmstad, Sweden.

 ## Contact
 + e-mail: (dot (at jc4mf virginia) edu)